-In respect of our acquisition of Pentant in the fourth quarter of 2015, up to approximately \$0.4 million (GBP 0.3 million) in cash may have become payable had certain revenue performance targets been met by Pentant during 2016.
-No amounts are accrued related to this contingent consideration as at January 31, 2016.
+In respect of our acquisition of Appterra in the third quarter of fiscal 2017, up to \$1.6 million in cash may become payable if certain revenue performance targets are met by Appterra in the two years following the acquisition.
+A balance of \$0.7 million is accrued related to this contingent consideration as at January 31, 2017.